Juglone

-Juglone, also called 5-hydroxy-1,4-naphthalenedione (IUPAC) is an organic compound with the molecular formula C10H6O3.
+Juglone, also called 5-hydroxy-1,4-naphthalenedione (IUPAC) is a phenolic organic compound with the molecular formula C10H6O3.
 In the food industry, juglone is also known as C.I.
 Natural Brown 7 and C.I.
 75500.
 It is insoluble in benzene but soluble in dioxane, from which it crystallizes as yellow needles.
-It is an isomer of lawsone, which is the staining compound in the henna leaf.
+It is an isomer of lawsone, which is the active dye compound in the henna leaf.

 Juglone occurs naturally in the leaves, roots, husks, fruit (the epicarp), and bark of plants in the Juglandaceae family, particularly the black walnut (Juglans nigra), and is toxic or growth-stunting to many types of plants.
 It is sometimes used as an herbicide, as a dye for cloth and inks, and as a coloring agent for foods and cosmetics.